iterative/dvc.org/static/docs/get-started/example-pipeline.md

-Each [stage](/doc/commands-reference/run) – the parts of a pipeline – is described by providing a command to run, input data it takes and a list of output files.
-DVC is not Python or any other language specific and can wrap any command runnable via CLI.
+Each [stage](/doc/commands-reference/run) – the parts of a pipeline – is described by providing a command to run, input data it takes and a list of
+<abbr>outputs</abbr>.
+DVC is not Python or any other language specific and can
+wrap any command runnable via CLI.

 The first stage is to extract XML from the archive.
 Note that we don't need to run `dvc add` on `Posts.xml` below, `dvc run` saves the data automatically